-Regardless, committing to daily practice always takes discipline but even those of you with busy schedules should aim to put around 10 – 20 mins aside every day.
+Regardless, committing to daily practice requires self discipline.
+Even those of you with busy schedules however should aim to put around 10 to 20 mins aside every day.

 The great news is that you don’t have to have the instrument in your hand for every type of practice.

-With a concertina for instance you could mentally practice finger placement for notes and memorise your push/pull timings.
-There are plenty of possibilities for this type of practice with any instrument and you can do it anytime you’re not required to be focusing on something else.
+With a concertina for instance, you could mentally practice finger placement for notes and memorise your push/pull timings.
+There are plenty of possibilities for this type of practice with any instrument.
+You can do it anytime.

-Be sure to make time for actually making music as well.
+Be sure to make time for actually making music as well however.

 This is vital!